Husayn ibn Ali: Personality and appearance

 Husayn was known for his generosity in Medina, and he freed his slaves and maids if they saw any good behavior.
-There is a narration that Mu'awiyah sent a maid to Husayn with a lot of property and clothes.
+There is a narration that Mu'awiya sent a maid to Husayn with a lot of property and clothes.
 When the maid recited verses from the Qur'an and a poem about the instability of the world and the death of man, Husayn set her free and gave her property.
 Once one of Husayn's slaves did something wrong.
 But after the slave recited part of (وَالْعافینَ عَنِ النَّاس) Husayn forgave him and after that the slave recited the rest of the verse (وَلِلَّهِ یُحِبُّ الْمُحسنِينَ), and so Husayn manumitted him.
 There is a narration that Husayn gave the property and goods that he inherited before receiving them.
 Husayn gave his children's teacher a large sum of money and clothes; While acknowledging that this does not compensate for the value of the teacher's work.
 A Levantine man once cursed Husayn and Ali, but Husayn forgave him and treated him with kindness.
 It is said that the place of the food bags that Husayn carried for the poor was obvious on his body on the day of Ashura.

 In the Quran and Hadith

 In the verses of the Quran

+Page from a Quran dated to 1705 AD of the Safavid Empire, depicting Verse of Purification, the verse associated with the Ahl al-Bayt (Family of Muhammad), in which God declares his will to purify them completely.

 Many Sunni and Shia'a commentators, such as Fakhr Razi and Muhammad Husayn Tabataba'i, in their interpretation of Surah Al-Insan, attribute its revelation to Ali and Fatima and the story of the illness of their child or children and a vow for their recovery.

-Muhammad Husayn Tabataba'i in Tafsir al-Mizan said the event of the mubahala tells the story of the confrontation between the Prophet of Islam and his family on the one hand and the Christians of Najran on the other.
-Tabatabai says that according to the narrations, the meaning of our sons in the verse of Mubahila was Hassan and Husayn.
-Many Sunni commentators have also stated that the people in it are Ali, Fatima, Hasan and Husayn.

 In interpreting the verse of purification in Al-Mizan, Tabatabai considers the addressee of this verse to be the Ahl al-Kisa and refers to its hadiths, which number more than seventy hadiths and are mostly from the Sunnis.
 Sunni commentators such as Fakhr Razi and Ibn Kathir, in their commentary, while narrating various narrations about the example of Ahl al-Bayt in this verse, consider Ali, Fatima, Hasan and Husayn as examples.